rohanraj96/Project2-submission/writeup.md

 ![alt_text][image9] ![alt_text][image10] ![alt_text][image11]
 ![alt_text][image12] ![alt_text][image13]

-The second image might be difficult to classify because of insufficient lighting whereas the 4th image is overexposed.
+The 3rd and 4th images are particularly under-exposed and hard to classify, whereas the 1st and 5th are relatively easy to classify.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).